 Given the strength of real estate on the way down, real estate will likely continue to hold its value or go up further as the economy and the stock market rebound.

 Just be careful with some commercial real estate investments in hotels, student housing, and office buildings.
 If there are no deal sweeteners, then it’s tough.
 However, these are also sectors that may likely have the most upside as well.
+Here are the top 20 best places to invest in commercial real estate.

 The idea is to buy real estate at an enormous discount.
 This is despite the stock market already recovering by a huge amount.
 Then, if you choose, sell the property once the market realizes its true market value.